Anterior Ankle Pain (Front)

 High ankle sprain

 A high ankle sprain is a tear of the anterior tibiofibular ligament at the top of the ankle.
-A high ankle sprain is likely to be more severe and difficult to treat.
+It is often more severe than a common sprained ankle and difficult to treat.
+Symptoms of a high ankle sprain include:

-• The patient will have difficulty walking.
-Severe injuries can also cause damage to the membrane connecting the Tibia and Fibula (called the syndesmosis).
+Severe injuries also damage the membrane connecting the Tibia and Fibula (called the syndesmosis).
+Sometimes they occur with a fracture of one of the lower leg bones.

 Advert